MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: MoralityGym Environment Description

 The environment contains several types of entities with distinct properties and behaviors:

 \paragraph{Agent.} The agent-controlled character, capable of moving, interacting, and being harmed.
 It is collidable and movable.

-\paragraph{Humans (or other characters).} These entities represent potential victims in ethical dilemmas.
+\paragraph{Characters.} These entities represent potential victims in ethical dilemmas.
 They are movable and harmable and can optionally be pushed by the agent, depending on scenario configuration.
 Each character has an associated type (e.g., human, animal, robot) and harm amount.

 \paragraph{Trolleys.} Scripted vehicles that move along predefined railway tracks.
 They follow deterministic paths controlled by the layout and active state of rail switches.